flutter/website/src/docs/development/tools/hot-reload.md

 re-executed.

-The next sections describe common situations where the modified code will _not_ run again after hot reload.
-In some cases, small changes to the Dart code will enable you to continue using hot reload for your app.
+The next sections describe common situations where the modified code _won't_ run again after hot reload.
+In some cases, small changes to the Dart code enable you to continue using hot reload for your app.

 ## Compilation errors

 When a code change introduces a compilation error, hot reload always generates an error message similar to:

 ```nocode
 Hot reload was rejected: